maxpkhaladze/laravel-10-for-beginners/README.md

 # Laravel 10 Course

-## Get this course from Bitfumes youtube chanel
+## Get this course from Bitfumes youtube channel